 - Types of Credit Used

-A poor credit score will not haunt you forever.
+If you are worried about why your credit score is low, it’s important to know that a poor credit score will not haunt you forever.
 A score is a “snapshot” of your risk at a particular point in time.
 It changes as new information is added to your bank and credit bureau files.
 Scores change gradually as you change the way you handle credit.
 For example, past credit problems impact your score less as time passes.

 Approximately 15% of a credit score may be based upon length of credit history.
 A credit score can be positively impacted the longer that accounts have been open, especially if they are with one financial institution.